cbr1N/codwer/PrivEsc2.md

 ![image](https://github.com/cbr1N/codwer/assets/95069685/87373ef0-5f6c-4b35-bfe4-0b31f26feb18)

 This example creates a local SUID copy of the binary and runs it to maintain elevated privileges.
-To interact with an existing SUID binary skip the first command and run the program using its original path.

 Each input line is treated as a filename for the file command and the output is corrupted by a suffix : followed by the result or the error of the operation, so this may not be suitable for binary files.